* CFTC commissioner suspects nefarious MF Global activity

 There are growing concerns that regulators may be unable to find the missing customer funds, or that the money may be tied up in other assets.

-Dealing with those concerns is primarily the job of James Giddens, the trustee.
+Dealing with those concerns is primarily the job of court-appointed trustee James Giddens.

 Giddens on Tuesday took a step toward getting customers some of their money back, asking MF Global's bankruptcy judge, Martin Glenn, to approve an expedited process whereby commodities customers would submit all claims by Jan.
 27.